pad1ryoshi/espoofing/README.md

 # SPF/DMARC Scanner

-A fast and efficient scanner for identifying email spoofing vulnerabilities through SPF and DMARC record analysis on subdomains.
+A fast and efficient scanner for identifying email spoofing vulnerabilities through SPF and DMARC record analysis on domains.

 ## Features